MattiLehtinen/postgrator-cli/README.md

   -t --schema-table                     Table created to track schema version.
   --validate-checksum                   Validates checksum of existing SQL migration files already run prior to executing migrations.
   -s, --ssl                             Enables ssl connections.
 When using the mysql driver it expects a string containing name of ssl profile.
-  -c, --config                          Explicitly set the location of the config file to load.
+  -c, --config file                     Explicitly set the location of the config file to load.
   --no-config                           Do not load options from a configuration file.
   -v, --version                         Print version.
   -?, --help                            Print this usage guide.